Abhishekkk2004/Deepseek-from-Scratch/README.md

 #### 🔍 Problem
 During inference (especially for autoregressive generation), recomputing K and V for all tokens at every step is:
 - **Redundant**: Past tokens’ keys and values don't change.
+Repeatative Calculations
 - **Inefficient**: Time and memory wasted per decoding step.

 #### ✅ Solution
 **KV Caching** was introduced:
 - Cache the key/value representations of past tokens.
 - At each new decoding step, only compute K/V for the current token and append to cache.
+- A time complexity change of inferencing occur. i.e, from quadratic drops to linear.

 #### ⚠️ Drawbacks
-- Per-head key/value storage scales poorly with the number of heads.
-- In deployment scenarios (e.g., LLM inference), memory usage is a bottleneck.
+- A huge amount of cache memory is being required due to which other computations get affected.
+- Due to this, the inferencing time is reducing but in the cost, we need more data storages. for eg: 400gb in deepseek.

 ---